-The shortlist of portraits chosen by the 2020 judging panel will be exhibited at the National Gallery of Ireland from 21 November 2020 to 21 March 2021.
+The shortlist of portraits chosen by the 2020 judging panel will be exhibited at the National Gallery of Ireland until 21 March 2021.
 The exhibition will then travel to our partner venue, Crawford Art Gallery, Cork, where the shortlisted works will be displayed from 17 April to 11 July 2021.

 Judges for the Zurich Portrait Prize are artist Rita Duffy; Dr Philip Cottrell, lecturer and assistant professor at the School of Art History and Cultural Policy, UCD; Aoife Ruane, Director of Highlanes Gallery.

 Ireland is Zurich’s location of choice for its pan-European company Zurich Insurance plc (ZIP).
 Since the beginning of 2009, ZIP has been headquartered in Dublin and it is the main risk carrier for Zurich’s general insurance business in the EU.
 Neil Freshwater is the CEO of Zurich Insurance plc.
 In terms of domestic business, Zurich focuses on two key business areas in Ireland – General Insurance and Life.
 In Ireland, Zurich employs approximately 1,100 people.